 The software in this device uses various pieces of open source software governed by following licenses: GPL versions 2 and 3, LGPL version 2, BSD-style licenses, MIT-style licenses.
-The list of components together with complete license texts can be found on the device itself: See Licenses link at the bottom of the router's main Web page (General Status) or point your browser to address DEVICE_IP/licenses.cgi.
-If you are interested in obtaining the source, please contact us at:
+The list of components, together with complete license texts, can be found on the device itself: See the Licenses link at the bottom of the router's main Web page (General Status) or point your browser to address DEVICE\IP/licenses.cgi.
+If you are interested in obtaining the source, please get in touch with us at: